mschlaegl/pylibfst/README.md

 FST was developed as part of gtkwave.
 For more details on the format, see [GTKWave 3.3 Wave Analyzer User's Guide](http://gtkwave.sourceforge.net/gtkwave.pdf).

+The latest development version of pylibfst is available on [github](https://github.com/mschlaegl/pylibfst).

 ## Build & Install